Basic Calcium Phosphate Crystal Deposition Disease and Calcium Oxalate Crystal Deposition Disease

 Milwaukee shoulder syndrome, a profoundly destructive arthropathy affecting predominantly elderly women that usually develops in the shoulders and (often) knees, is one example.

 Besides synovial fluid analysis, x-rays should be taken of symptomatic joints.
 On x-ray, BCP crystals may be visible as periarticular cloudlike opacities; the crystals often spontaneously resolve over months or occasionally within days.
 Definitive assay for BCP crystals in synovial fluid is not readily available.
-Clumped crystals can be identified only with transmission electron microscopy.
+Clumped crystals can usually be identified only with special calcium stains or transmission electron microscopy.
 The clumps are not birefringent under polarized light.

-Treatment with oral colchicine, an NSAID, or, if a large joint is involved, intra-articular corticosteroid ester crystal suspension is helpful.
+Treatment of BCP crystal deposition disease with oral colchicine, an NSAID, or, if a large joint is involved, intra-articular corticosteroid ester crystal suspension is helpful.
 Treatment is the same as that for acute gout.

 Crystals may deposit in blood vessel walls and skin, as well as joints.
-The crystals appear as birefringent bipyramidal structures.
+The crystals appear as positively or indeterminately birefringent bipyramidal structures.
 Synovial fluid may have > 2000 WBC/μL.
-On x-ray, Ca oxalate crystals are indistinguishable from BCP periarticular calcifications or Ca pyrophosphate dihydrate (CPPD) crystal deposits in cartilage.
+On x-ray, calcium oxalate crystals are indistinguishable from BCP periarticular calcifications or calcium pyrophosphate dihydrate (CPPD) crystal deposits in cartilage.